Why positive thinking doesn’t work

 Step 1: Become aware of your thoughts in the first place.

-Science tells us we have about 70,000 thoughts a day and the majority are exactly the same as you had the day before that and the day before that.
-With a little awareness and monitoring, you will see that in certain situations, you think certain thoughts.
-For example, if your friend is trying to get you to go out on the town, you may always think ‘I don’t want to go out, I look fat and no-one ever notices me’.
+Science tells us we have about 90,000 thoughts a day and the vast majority are exactly the same as you had the day before that and the day before that.
+With a little awareness and monitoring, you will see that in certain situations, you think certain thoughts and this awareness alone is powerful in helping you to interrupt the patterns of thought you have going on.

 Step 2: Keep a journal

-Keeping a regular journal is a brilliant way of getting out of your mind and body what you are thinking and feeling onto paper so that it’s not ruminating in your head.
-It is also a fantastic way to consciously start to notice how you emotionally react to situations and the thoughts and behaviours that go hand in hand with that.
-You will start to notice thought patterns, enabling you to become far more aware of where you keep tripping yourself up with your thoughts.
+Keeping a regular journal is a brilliant way of getting out onto paper what’s going on in your head.
+It helps to calm down the mind, stop the mind from ruminating as much, and takes pressure off the dreaming brain.
+It is also a fantastic way to consciously start to become more aware of how you emotionally react to situations and the thoughts and behaviours that go hand in hand with that.

 Step 3: Start tapping!